,

 History – 1970s

-The Sunnygirl logo was developed by ARD as the official logo of farmers’ markets recognized under the approved government program.
+The Sunnygirl logo was developed by ARD as the official logo of farmers’ markets recognized under the Program.

-Alberta Health gave special recognition in the Alberta Public Health Act Food Regulation to those markets approved by the Minister of Agriculture or his/her designate, allowing certain low risk foods to be produced in home kitchens.
+Alberta Health gave recognition in the Alberta Public Health Act Food Regulation to those markets approved by the Minister of Agriculture or his/her designate, allowing food destined for sale at the farmers’ market to be produced in home kitchens.

 Alberta Agriculture and Alberta Transportation worked together to develop the Sunnygirl logo highway sign.
 This road sign is used to identify only those towns with approved farmers’ markets.

-The Program began with 4 markets following the “Make It, Bake It, Grow It” philosophy.
+The Program began with four markets following the “Make It, Bake It, Grow It” philosophy.

 Current State